 If I could change the weather, I would go back to Edinburgh in a heartbeat.
 I enjoyed the atmosphere, the history, and the Scottish humour.
 I really look forward to getting out to the Scottish highlands and visiting some of the other Scottish cities.
 I might have to brave the crowds though and come in August to see those three sunny days.

 I would compare Edinburgh prices to those at home in Australia.
 Maybe not Sydney or Melbourne, but similar to those in Adelaide.
 A small coffee cost about £2.50 ($4.50AUD/$3.30USD) and a meal out was £8-10

 Again, because we had a SIM card, seeking out wifi was not such a necessity for us.
 When we did use it the speed was okay.
-Our accommodation only provided wifi in the common areas, so I am not sure if this is the norm in Scotland or this was just a one off incident.
+Our accommodation only provided wifi in the common areas, so I am not sure if this is the norm in Scotland or if this was just a one-off incident.

-We really only used the tram too and from the airport and that was an easy, stress free option.
+We really only used the tram to and from the airport and that was an easy, stress-free option.
 We discovered there were also buses that go to the airport for slightly less, but they take longer and the ones I saw seemed really crowded.

 14-16 Grosvenor Street, Edinburgh, EH12 5EG, United Kingdom

 Please share this post with your friends and pin for later